 Our Animal Ambassadors

 Those of you who have seen us conduct programs know that we view our education animals as valuable education tools — ambassadors for their wild cousins.
 They are not pets and we never treat them as such.
-However, for purposes of our Adopt-an-Animal sponsorship program, we have given each of our education animals a name.
-We find that children, in particular, would rather sponsor "Scarlet," for example, than "the female Red-tailed hawk."
+However, to help staff and volunteers in identifying each animal, we have given each of our education animals a name.
+We find that children, in particular, can more easily relate to the animals if they have a name.
 With this in mind, we'd like to introduce you to our "Cast of Characters.”

 Barn Owl